lacker/coinkit/js/README.md

 The sample app is built into `/app/`.

+The CLI is run as a Node app, via `npm run cli`.

+The hosting server is run as a Node app, via `npm run host`.

 # Installing the chrome extension locally

-1. Make sure you have the local servers running: `./start-local.sh`
+1. Make sure you have the local blockchain running: `./start-local.sh`

 2. Build the extension locally
    a. `npm install`